 Take a look through our website and see if Red Balloon might be an option for you.
 We’ve got four Centres – in Cambridge, Reading, NW London and Norwich – as well as Red Balloon of the Air, our online and face-to-face service.
 On these pages you’ll see the type of curriculum on offer, how lessons are taught, and the therapy and mentoring which are an equally important part of the timetable.

 On many pages, you’ll see quotes and testimonials from students who share their experiences of studying with us.
 There are also some more in-depth stories, like these from Anna, John, and Peter.
 You can also check out the article in the Guardian which features one of our ex-students, Hannah Letters.

-If you think Red Balloon might be the answer to you, then ask one of your parents (or you guardian), to get in touch.
+If you think Red Balloon might be the answer for you, then ask one of your parents (or you guardian), to get in touch.
 They can then talk to the head teacher about taster days and visits.

 Whatever the reason for you missing school, do talk to someone – whether it be your parents, a favourite teacher or someone on a helpline – because then a solution can be found so you can carry on with your life with confidence and all the help you need.